The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

-The best extended car warranty companies are known for paying out claims on repairs and parts that are under contract.
-That's important if you want to add coverage to your used car.
-We've performed extensive research into the industry's best used car warranty companies.
-Read on to learn more about our top picks.
+The best extended car warranty companies are known for reliably paying out claims on repairs and parts that are under contract.
+We've performed extensive research into the industry's top used car warranty companies.
+Read on to learn more about our recommendations.

 In this article: